The Big Bang Theory season 1

-The first season of the American sitcom The Big Bang Theory aired on CBS from September 24, 2007 to May 19, 2008.
-The Season 1 DVD came without a gag reel and is, so far, the only Big Bang Theory DVD set not to have one.
+The first season of the American television sitcom The Big Bang Theory aired on CBS from September 24, 2007 to May 19, 2008.

+The Season One DVD came without a gag reel and is, so far, the only The Big Bang Theory DVD set not to have one.
 The reissued Blu-ray, which was released on July 10, 2012, includes a gag reel that is exclusive to the set.
 The episodes on Blu-ray are all in remastered surround sound, whereas the DVD version had stereo.
 Two of the main characters, Sheldon and Leonard, are named after actor, director, and producer Sheldon Leonard.

-Johnny Galecki and Sara Gilbert both selected the episode "The Hamburger Postulate" as a Primetime Emmy Award submission for Outstanding Lead Actor in a Comedy Series and Outstanding Guest Actress in a Comedy Series, respectively, at the 60th Primetime Emmy Awards, but both ended up not receiving a nomination.
+Although this season received mixed reviews from critics, Johnny Galecki and Sara Gilbert both selected the episode "The Hamburger Postulate" as a Primetime Emmy Award submission for Outstanding Lead Actor in a Comedy Series and Outstanding Guest Actress in a Comedy Series, respectively, at the 60th Primetime Emmy Awards, but both ended up not receiving a nomination.
 Jim Parsons selected the episode "The Pancake Batter Anomaly" as a Primetime Emmy Award submission for Outstanding Lead Actor in a Comedy Series at the 60th Primetime Emmy Awards, but he ended up not receiving a nomination.